clicksandmortar/fingerprint/README.md

   'script',
   'https://d26qevl4nkue45.cloudfront.net/fingerprint.js',
   'b2a2b2a2b2a2b2a2b2a2b2a2b2a2b2a2',
-  true // Set to false to disable debug mode
+  true, // Set to false to disable debug mode true // Set to false to disable consent
 )
 ```